Nick, our Kenyan prosthetist, and Allen Dolberry worked together to build 15 prosthetic legs during Allen's 4th visit to Tenwek.

 Washington now has his new leg, thanks to many people all working together to make it happen.
 Tenwek is one of the few (if not, the only) mission hospital(s) in Africa with a functioning prosthetics and orthotics department.
 Allen and his family plan to return to Tenwek for an entire year in 2014 to complete the development of the program with the goal of making it entirely self-sustaining, so that patients like Washington can continue to find hope that ultimately comes through knowing Jesus Christ!

-Thanks for your continued prayers and support for our family and the work being done at Tenwek!
+Thanks for your continued prayers and support for our family and the work being

 "Therefore, strengthen your feeble arms and weak knees.
 "Make level paths for your feet," so that the lame may not be disabled, but rather healed."